South Koreas Suspended President Attends Impeachment Hearing - UrduPoint

 They later impeached him, stripping him of his duties.
 He also became the first sitting South Korean president to be arrested in a criminal probe on insurrection grounds.

+"I will respond to any questions or provide further remarks if necessary," Yoon told the judge.

-Yoon, who remains South Korea's official head of state, was driven into the building in a blue justice ministry van, AFP reporters saw, with the suspended leader possibly set to face questioning by the presiding judge, court spokesperson Cheon Jae-hyun told reporters.
+AFP reporters saw Yoon -- who remains South Korea's official head of state -- driven into the building in a blue justice ministry van from the detention centre where he is being held pending a criminal probe on insurrection grounds.

-Cheon added that Yoon's legal representatives have requested to call "at least 24 individuals" as witnesses, including election-related officials.
+Court spokesperson Cheon Jae-hyun told reporters that Yoon's legal team have requested to call "at least 24 individuals" as witnesses, including election-related officials.

 Yoon and his legal team have sought to justify his attempt to suspend civilian rule as a necessary measure due to election fraud, after the opposition won parliamentary elections by a landslide last year.

-According pool reporters, Yoon appeared in court wearing a suit -- not his standard-issue prison uniform, which he has been required to wear since he was formally arrested Sunday.
+According pool reporters, he appeared in court wearing a suit -- not his standard-issue prison uniform, which he has been required to wear since he was formally arrested Sunday.

 Yoon's legal team said he wanted to "personally appear to explain the circumstances surrounding the declaration of martial law".